 It is usual to gain two years of relevant experience before embarking on an HCPC-approved doctorate in Clinical Psychology, and the ideal pre-application experience would be an assistant psychologist or a research assistant post, although competition for these jobs is fierce.
 Often voluntary experience or related work, such as a nursing assistant or a care assistant, can help secure these sought-after positions.
-It is usual to spend a year building up relevant experience (volunteering and / or paid work) to help you secure these sought-after positions.
+It is common to spend a year building up relevant experience (volunteering and/or paid work) to help you secure these posts.
 Some examples of opportunities to look out for include:

 - nursing assistant/auxiliary nurse